SolidStateLEDLighting/indication_ws2812_5.2/README.md

 ## Setting Output Intensity

-Intensity is held by an 8 bit value.
-We have the ability to easily send four 8 bit values in a task notification.
+Intensity is held by an 8 bit values.
+We have the ability to easily send four 8 bit values in a task notification (32 bits).
+In our hardware, we only make use of the lowest 3 bytes for RGB.

-bits 7-0
+bits  7-0  are used to set Red bits 15-8  are used to set Green bits 23-16 are used to set Blue

-The 32 bit Task Notification number we receive encodes an full LED indication sequence
+## Setting the Code Number(s)

 **Format:**
 byte 1 \<color1/cycles\>  byte 2 \<color2/cycles\>  byte 3 \<color time on\>  byte 4 \<dark time off\>